Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard

 What changes to the Dashboard can I expect in the coming years?

-The State Board of Education also approved a process to review progress on implementing the new system annually.
+The State Board of Education approved a process to review progress on implementing the new system annually.
 This provides an opportunity to make changes or include additional indicators or data elements in the future.